Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Results

 Once a list of candidates is generated using the FTF algorithm (within the first 5-10 minutes of the run, and then every minute thereafter), as shown in Section \ref{demo}, light curves are vetted by our team; for those light curves that passed human inspection, image cutouts for the source's location on the sky were visually inspected to exclude the presence of artifacts that survived our processing pipeline (e.g., cosmic rays, bad pixels, bad rows/columns, etc.).
 For the purposes of this paper, a positive detection is defined as one where the source is either a known variable, a DWF variable detected by other methods \citep[see for example,][]{dwf_ul}, or a newly discovered candidate that passes a visual inspection of the images associated with the light curves.
 To confirm known variables, we checked the coordinates of our candidates against known variable source catalogs such as the General Catalog of Variable Stars \citep[][]{gcvs} and the International Variable Star Index \citep{vsi}.

 It is important to note that the real-time light curves will only exist for those sources that were candidates identified via image subtraction as a part of the Mary pipeline analysis; in contrast, the light curves from the post-run processing with the NOAO pipeline encompasses all sources that were detected during the run.
+The sources in both real-time and post-run data sets include point sources and extended sources.
 The linear fits plotted in the subsequent figures (Figures \ref{bg_tuc}-\ref{edge2}) are meant to give an idea of the general trends in the lights curves, and are not the slopes associated with the sliding windows, as shown in Section \ref{demo}, nor are they necessarily the best fit for the data.

 The light curve of DWF011805.113-751125.458, plotted in the left panel of Figure \ref{bg_tuc} is a known RR Lyrae source, called BG Tuc \citep{bgtuc1,bgtuc2}.
 The light curves of DWF011805.113-751125.458 for each night of the DWF observing run are plotted in the right panel of Figure \ref{bg_tuc}; this figure shows the variability of the object over long time scales.